-Making Thai Red Fish Curry at home is not complicated as you may think.
+Making homemade Thai Red Fish Curry is not tricky at all.
 It’s actually ridiculously easy to put together.
-Ready in just 30 mins, and guaranteed to impress everyone around your dinner table!
+Ready in just 20 minutes, naturally gluten-free and guaranteed to impress everyone at the dinner table!

 The secret for a GREAT Red Thai fish curry is, of course, a really good-quality red curry paste, and the best fish you can find out there.